aayushshr18/myportfolio.git.io/README.md

 ## Features

-- Single-page design for easy navigation
+- Single-page design for easy navigation.
 - Responsive layout for optimal viewing on various devices
 - Section for showcasing projects with descriptions and links
 - About me section to introduce myself